Michael A. Gavin

 International Affairs, The University of Ottawa

-I am a Visiting Researcher at the University of Ottawa's Graduate School of Public and International Affairs and an Economist/Analyst at the Department of Finance, Government of Canada.
+In 2024, I will join the School of Political Science & International Studies at the University of Queensland as a Lecturer (Assistant Professor).
+Until then, I am a Visiting Researcher at the University of Ottawa's Graduate School of Public and International Affairs and an Economist/Analyst at the Department of Finance, Government of Canada.

 I research the politics of IMF lending and central banking in emerging and developing economies.
 Why are national central banks pillars financial stability while the IMF remains a chastened institution?
 Why are populist leaders more likely to pressure their independent central bank?
 And do their pressure tactics succeed (hint: yes)?
 Why were the first central banks founded and does it have anything to do with war?
 These are some of the questions I address in my research.

-My research has appeared or is forthcoming in Comparative Political Studies, International Studies Quarterly, The Review of International Organizations, and Environmental and Resource Economics.
+I have published in Comparative Political Studies, International Studies Quarterly, The Review of International Organizations, and Environmental and Resource Economics.